semuconsulting/PyGPSClient/README.md

 * To connect to a listed serial device, select the device from the listbox, set the appropriate serial connection parameters and click
 ![connect icon](/pygpsclient/resources/usbport-1-24.png).
 The application will endeavour to pre-select a recognised GNSS/GPS device but this is platform and device dependent.
 Press the ![refresh](/pygpsclient/resources/iconmonstr-refresh-6-16.png) button to refresh the list of connected devices at any point. `Rate bps` (baud rate) is typically the only setting that might need adjusting, but tweaking the `timeout` setting may improve performance on certain platforms.
 The `Msg Mode` parameter defaults to `GET` i.e., periodic or poll response messages *from* a receiver.
 If you wish to parse streams of command or poll messages being sent *to* a receiver, set the `Msg Mode` to `SET` or `POLL`.
-* A default user-defined serial port can also be passed via the environment variable `PYGPSCLIENT_USERPORT` or as a command line keyword argument `port=/dev/tty12345`.
+* A default user-defined serial port can also be passed via the environment variable `PYGPSCLIENT_USERPORT` or as a command line argument `--userport /dev/tty12345`.
 * To connect to a TCP or UDP socket, enter the server URL and port, select the protocol (defaults to TCP) and click
 ![connect socket icon](/pygpsclient/resources/ethernet-1-24.png).
 * To stream from a previously-saved <a name="filestream">binary datalog file</a>, click